the-t-in-rtf/ul-import/README.md

 To import "core" data from EASTIN:
  1. In production: `npm run eastin-import`
- 2. In a development environment: `node src/js/eastin/launcher.js --optionsFile %ul-imports/configs/eastin-dev.json`
+ 2. In a development environment: `npm run eastin-import -- --optionsFile %ul-imports/configs/eastin-dev.json`

 To import "image" data from EASTIN:
  1. In production: `npm run eastin-image-import`
- 2. In a development environment: `node src/js/images/eastin-image-sync.js --optionsFile %ul-imports/configs/eastin-image-sync-dev.json`
+ 2. In a development environment: `npm run eastin-image-import -- --optionsFile %ul-imports/configs/eastin-image-sync-dev.json`

 ### GARI